spdrstar/GradeManagement/README.md

 ```

-The above output is the first menu displayed
+The above output is the first menu displayed in the application.
+It defines all the functionality.

+### 1) Add a new course
+###

+## Build

+1. Install the files locally
+2. Navigate to the directory
+3. run the command `make`
+4. run the command './a.out' in fullscreen